 Alcohol avoidance is important in my experience in reducing the frequency of these headaches.

 Naturopathic work-up and treatments: this type of headache usually does not require a conventional work-up to find an appropriate treatment plan.
 However, in many patients food sensitivity testing can be useful.
 Chemical sensitivities and food exposures are often in my experience triggers for this type of headache.
 In patients who experience this headache in increased frequency during periods of stress, an adrenal stress index to measure salivary cortisol at 4 times during the day may be useful.
 The cortisol pattern, if abnormal, may be corrected to restore normal hormone secretion.
 A therapy called ultraviolet blood irradiation may be useful in my experience in reducing the frequency of these attacks.
 Usually 6-8 treatments are necessary.
-In a minority of cases, the Myer's injections described above may help patients in reducing the frequency of attacks.
+In a minority of cases, the Modified Myers / IV vitamin-minerals described above may help patients in reducing the frequency of attacks.
 All IV treatments are individualised to patient case specifics.

-Modified Myers’ ingredients: Magnesium, sometimes calcium, Vitamin C, B-complex, B6, B5.
-Formulation may be altered to better meet patient case specifics.
-This may be diluted to ~35mL with sterile water and given as an IV push, or push into 100mL saline and given a slower an IV drip.
+Modified Myers’ ingredients: May contain magnesium, calcium, Vitamin C, B-complex, B6, B5.
+Formulation is modified to better meet patient case specifics.
+This may be diluted to ~35mL with sterile water and given as an IV push, or push into 100mL saline and given slower as an IV drip.

 Myers’ injection safety: Generally well tolerated by most patients in our experience.
-Dr Alan Gaby has had no adverse reactions in approximately 15,000 treatments when administered with caution and respect (Gaby, Alan.
+Dr Alan Gaby (MD) boasts that he had no adverse reactions in approximately 15,000 treatments when administered with caution and respect (Gaby, Alan.
 Nutritional Medicine, 2nd Ed.)
 Extra caution should be taken in potassium depleting conditions and medications (e.g. taken potassium depleting medications; states of low potassium: potassium depleting diuretics, beta agonists, glucocorticoids, diarrhea, vomiting, malnourishment), as IV magnesium can potentially worsen low blood potassium levels (can increase risk of digoxin induced cardiac arrhythmias).
 Conditions in which magnesium may be omitted include Myasthenia gravis, urinary tract infections with elevated urinary phosphates, hyperparathyroidism.
 Lower nutrient doses may be used in mild to moderate renal insufficiency.
-The Myers’ injection often causes a sensation of heat (from magnesium.)
+The Modified Myers’ injection may cause a sensation of heat (from magnesium.)
 Low blood pressure and excessive heat may be associated with rapid injection, and higher dose of magnesium.
 Lower magnesium doses and slower injections (e.g. IV drip) may be indicated for those with lower blood pressure.
 Anaphylactic reactions to thiamine (B1) have been reported in the medical literature on the rare occasion.
 The Myers’ injection tends to be hypertonic (concentrated), thus tenderness, burning sensation at the injection site, vein irritation, phlebitis is possible.
 Often repositioning the needle in the vein or further diluting nutrients can help reduce or eliminate pain or irritation.
 Myers’ injection given as an IV drip (in 100cc of saline tends to be less hypertonic/concentrated).